-“No, it’s never been a butterfly,” I tried to not roll my eyes.
-Always with the bloody butterflies.
-You tell someone you can pinpoint the cause of weather and before you know it they’re rabbiting on about butterflies and chaos theory.
-Christ, if I’d bought into that bullshit, I wouldn’t be standing here with a cool million in the bank clutching my Nobel Prize medal.
-I also wouldn’t have to be answering inane questions from the world’s press.
+“No!
+It’s never been a butterfly,” I answer, trying not to roll my eyes.
+There it is, always with the bloody butterflies.
+You tell someone you can identify the origin of weather and before you know it they’re blabbering on about butterflies and chaos theory.
+Christ, if I’d bought into that bullshit, I wouldn’t be standing here clutching my Nobel Prize medal, a cool million sitting in the bank.
+I’d also not have to answer the inane questions of the world’s press.
 I guess it’s a small price.

 I nod to an eager reporter.
 Not chaos.
 Not chaos.

 Michael sits down.
-A too-bright flash goes off in my face.
-I try to smile through it.
+A blinding flash goes off in my face.
+I try to smile.
 “I’ve never been a fan of the theory.
-To me, it’s smacks of fatalism, not science.
-Just because something is hard, doesn’t mean it’s impossible.
-How many previous recipients of this prestigious prize have demonstrated that?”
+To me, it smacks of fatalism, not science.
+Just because something is difficult, doesn’t mean it’s impossible.
+How many past recipients of this prestigious prize have demonstrated that?”

-Another voice.
+Another voice, somewhere towards the back of the room.
 “Professor, can you enlighten us to some of your more recent discoveries?”

 I like this one.
 That’s an interesting question.
-“Of course.
-Hurricane Laura, last month, we tracked the source of that down to human activity.
-Specifically, a lady who sneezed in Rio de Janeiro on the 8th November at 4:54:16 local time.”
+“Sure.
+Hurricane Laura, last month.
+We tracked the source of that down to human activity.
+Specifically, a lady that sneezed in Rio de Janeiro on the 8th November at 4:54:16 local time.”

-”How can you be so sure, professor?” somebody calls out.
+“Professor, how can you be so sure?” somebody calls out.

 “How?”
-I repeated, stroking my medal.
-It’s showtime, time to dazzle.
-“At the point the computer modelling allowed us to literally track atoms it just came down to processing power.
-Quantum processors solved that, allowed us to run almost infinite permutations.
-Forget big-data, we like to talk about immense-data.”
+I repeat, stroking my medal.
+It’s showtime.
+Time to dazzle.
+“At the point the computer modelling allowed us to track atoms, it just came down to processing power.
+Quantum processors solved that by allowing us to run almost infinite permutations.
+Forget big-data, we like to talk about universal-data.”

 “Is there any room for error in your calculations, Professor?”

 “Maria Olivera.
-She’s the woman you mentioned.
-CCTV footage confirms she was the one.
+She’s the Brazilian lady you mentioned.
+CCTV footage confirms your findings.
 She’s being sued by the families of the victims of hurricane Laura, Professor!”

 What?
 Shit.
-Thank god the lights are on her.
+Thank god the lights are on the annoying reporter and not me.
 I’m sweating.
 Who’s leaked the name?
 Crap!
 The spotlight’s back on me.
 I can hear a pin drop.
 No, not a pin, it’s my medal.
-I scramble after it.
+I lean down after it, fingers searching.

 The camera flashes are blinding.
+I’m scrabbling across the floor.
 I can’t find my medal.
 It’s gone.
 It’s all gone.